sandstorm/serious-game-legacy/README.md

   - [Docker](https://plugins.jetbrains.com/plugin/7724-docker)
   - [Symlink Excluder](https://plugins.jetbrains.com/plugin/16110-symlink-excluder)
     - Prevents symlinked folders to be indexed by the IDE so that you don't have to exclude packages you're developing manually
-- All plugins are defined as required in the IDE config.
-You'll get a popup prompting you to install the plugins if you don't already have them.

 ## Local Development